 Connecting the PXE to Your Network

-To use the web interface to administer the PXE, you must connect the PXE to your local area network (LAN).
+To remotely administer the PXE, you must connect the PXE to your local area network (LAN).
 The PXE device does not support the wireless networking so you must establish a wired connection.

 ► To make a wired connection: